4 Major Scales and Keys

 Solution

-In order to create major tetrachords, write notes diatonically (i.e., write each letter name once and only once) while adding the appropriate accidentals.
+To create major tetrachords, write the notes diatonically (that is, write each letter name once and only once), then add the appropriate accidentals.

-Note that each letter name is only used once and letter names cannot be skipped.
-For example, the second note in the major tetrachord from F-sharp must be G-sharp and not A-flat.
+Note that each letter name is used only once and cannot be skipped.
+For example, the second note in the F sharp major tetrachord must be G sharp and not A flat.

-If you have been to a baseball game, you may have heard the major tetrachord performed by the organist, as everyone cheers, “charge!”
+If you have been to a baseball game, you might have heard the major tetrachord played by the organist, as everyone cheers, “charge!”
+(Example 4.2.1).

 Example 4.2.1.
 Major tetrachord: Baseball Cheer

 In Example 4.2.1, there are three major tetrachords.
-Each labeled major tetrachord is a half step higher than the previous.
+Each labeled major tetrachord is a half step higher than the previous one.

-The major tetrachord is not uncommon in music.
+The major tetrachord is fairly common in music.
 Krumpholtz uses the major tetrachord four times in Example 4.2.2.

 Example 4.2.2.
 Major tetrachord: Krumpholtz[1], “The Favorite Air of Robin Adair”